Henry W. Coe SP

 Dowdy Ranch Entrance

-The Dowdy Ranch Entrance is wil be opening on Saturdays and Sundays only starting in May.
+The Dowdy Ranch Entrance is open on Saturdays and Sundays typically May through September.
 Check the Dowdy entrance page for exact dates.
 Wet weather could close this entrance causing unsafe road conditions.
 Please see the Dowdy Ranch Entrance webpage on this site for more information.

 Coe Park is the largest state park in northern California of wild open spaces.
 The terrain of the park is rugged, varied and beautiful, with lofty ridges and steep canyons.